glangsto/analyze/README.md

 * S     - Summarize a set of observations.
 Function calls s.py
 * C     - _Main_ program which calibrates, averages, flags and plots sets of spectra
 * R     - Function to call r.py, which plots raw spectra
+* T     - Function to plot Calibrated Observations.
+Requires both sky observations and a _hot load_ observation of the ground.
+* M     - Function to plot Calibrated Observations with baseline subtracted in a frequency expected to be free of neutral hydrogen emission.

 ### Python: